schavan78/Big-Data-Group16/README.md

 ```
 ## Exploratory data analysis
 <img src = "img/negative-weekly%20sales.png" width="700" height ="350">
+The above dashboard indicates Negative Weekly Sales.
+It depicts the loss of revenue whereby product returns and rebates exceed actual product sales.
 <img src = "img/missing%20values%20markdown.png" width="700" height ="350">
+The above dashboard indicates the missing values in our dataset.
+From this, we can observe that the Markdown columns have the largest amount of missing data which indicates that the products did not have any promotions or discounts.
 <img src = "img/weekly%20sales%20with%20isholiday.png" width="700" height ="350">
+The above boxplot maps the sales of Walmart based on regular days and holidays.
+Here we can see that the holiday sales in November exceeded the regular day sales.
 <img src = "img/weekly%20sales.png" width="700" height ="250">
+The above figure represents the monthly sales of Walmart for the years 2010 to 2012.
+From this, we can see that the months of November and December had the highest sales as compared to the other months.
 <img src = "img/yearly%20weekly%20sales.png" width="700" height ="350">
+The above boxplot represents sales of the Walmart stores for the years 2010, 2011, and 2012.
+Over the three years, 2010 had the highest sales.
+From 2011, the sales started decreasing indicating a negative trend.
 <img src = "img/Screen%20Shot%202022-04-19%20at%201.50.52%20PM.png" width="700" height ="350">
+The above barchart represents average sales of Walmart products according to the different store types.
+This shows that store type A has the highest average sales.